verb (jams, jamming, jammed)

 jam on the brakes

-- Operate the brakes of a vehicle suddenly and forcibly, typically in response to an emergency.More example sentences
+- Operate the brakes of a vehicle suddenly and forcibly, typically in an emergency.More example sentences

 - Just as he reached the Avenue, he suddenly jammed on the brakes, sending us flying towards the rear window.